 Related Questions in BEZIER-CURVE

-- How to set control points for spline curves
+- Bézier control points for drawing an interpolating cubic spline *function*

 Related Questions in SPLINE